Characters: Iron Man Films

 - The Paragon: He is the main reason for Tony's Heel-Face Turn.

 - The Power of Acting: How he keeps Tony alive for a while when they are in captivity, acting as though he were on the side of the Ten Rings when the members are present.

-- Race Lift: Is Vietnamese in the comics, even when Tony's origin isn't tied to the Vietnam war.
-Amusingly, this mean the MCU Yinsen still has an East Asian name despite being of Middle Eastern descent.
+- Race Lift: He's Vietnamese in the comics, even when Tony's origin isn't tied to the Vietnam war.
+Amusingly, this means the MCU Yinsen still has an East Asian name despite being of Middle Eastern descent.

 Portrayed By: Ty Simpkins

 A kid Tony meets in Tennessee, who lets him use his garage/workshop to hide the Iron Man armor.

 - Batman in My Basement: Or Iron Man in his garage.

 - Deliberately Cute Child: Harley unsuccessfully tries to manipulate Tony into staying by comparing Tony to Harley's disappeared father and then saying in a cute voice that he's cold.

 - Disappeared Dad: He went out for lottery tickets six years ago.
 He must've won, because he never came back.